-Project No. U12 Status: Ongoing Party or relevant jurisdiction United States of America Title of project Evaluation of the importance of predator and prey fields and ocean circulation on Atlantic salmon growth and survival in the Gulf of Maine Objective of research project Evaluate the consequences for Atlantic salmon post-smolt growth and survival of the match or mismatch of spawning runs of diadromous fishes, aggregations of other marine forage fishes, and thermal/circulation patterns in the Gulf of Maine (GoM) with the timing of Atlantic salmon out-migration.
+Party or relevant jurisdiction United States of America Title of project Evaluation of the importance of predator and prey fields and ocean circulation on Atlantic salmon growth and survival in the Gulf of Maine Objective of research project Evaluate the consequences for Atlantic salmon post-smolt growth and survival of the match or mismatch of spawning runs of diadromous fishes, aggregations of other marine forage fishes, and thermal/circulation patterns in the Gulf of Maine (GoM) with the timing of Atlantic salmon out-migration.
 Brief description of research project Develop a spatially- and temporally-explicit potential predation risk field model for postsmolt Atlantic salmon.
-The model will be used to evaluate how timing and abundance of diadromous fish runs in the spring and the abundance and distribution of marine forage fishes influence the potential predation risk to and the growth rate of post- smolt Atlantic salmon.
+The model will be used to evaluate how timing and abundance of diadromous fish runs in the spring and the abundance and distribution of marine forage fishes influence the potential predation risk to and the growth rate of postsmolt Atlantic salmon.
 It will also evaluate the importance of the strength and timing of Gulf of Maine circulation patterns for moving post-smolts out of the Gulf.
 Dates during which research will take place 2010-2014 Area in which research will take place Desktop study Estimated number and weight of salmon to be retained Not applicable Resources Estimated cost of the research project Approximately £10,000 per annum (public funding) Number of participating scientists 5 Name and e-mail address of coordinating scientist in charge of project John Kocik (John.Kocik@noaa.gov) Details of research vessels, e.g. name, registration, call sign and description of vessel Not applicable Type and amount of gear and other equipment to be used Not applicable Details of any collaborating countries USA only

 Project focus has emphasized the oceanography of the Gulf of Maine to identify migration windows (times) and corridors (place) as sea through modelling by postdoc collaborators.
-Two manuscripts are accepted and in press (see below).
+Two manuscripts published (see below).

-Analysis is continuing and will focus on using model results to target investigations of fish migration through additional modelling and proposing locations for hypothesis testing using telemetry or traditional surveys to better understand salmon migration routes and factors that influence them.
+Some follow-on research will use these models to project habitat use in fishery management zones by time and space for salmon populations from 3 Maine river systems.
+Model results will also be used to target investigations of fish migration through additional modelling and proposing locations for hypothesis testing using telemetry or traditional surveys to better understand salmon migration routes and factors that influence them

-Byron, Carrie J., Pershing, Andrew J., Stockwell, Jason D., Xue, Huijie and, Kocik, John.
-2014.
+Byron, C. J., A. J. Pershing, J. D. Stockwell, H. Xue, and J.F.
+Kocik 2014.
 Migration model of post-smolt Atlantic salmon (Salmo salar) in the Gulf of Maine.
-Accepted.
-Fisheries Oceanography.
+Fisheries Oceanography 23(2): 172-189. link